-This year most of us have been cooped up since March, so we’re feeling more anxious and irritable than ever.
+Most of us have been cooped up since March of 2020, so we’re feeling more anxious and irritable than ever.

 Despite how it may seem, I really do enjoy the holidays.
 I enjoy the community giving aspect of the holiday season, and I like seeing people that I only see at this time of year.